PhanNam1501/bustub-go/README.md

 # bustub-go

-This is a bustub like CMU but implemented by Golang.
+This is a bustub database implemented by Golang.